(#2) Hot Tips for Successful "R" Therapy (Part 1)

 These bilateral pads are the primary destination points for the sides of the back-tongue.
 This tongue-to-pads contact not only provides the go-to placement for the tongue, but stabilizes the tongue during the entire /r/ production.
 Do keep in mind,

 Co-articulated speech requires small oral movements.
-And to
+And to generate refined small movements, you must stabilize your tongue near the moving part.

 The /r/ requires a solid stabilized bilateral footing.